- Position: Midfielder

 2008: Made his National Team debut as a 68th minute substitute during the Oct.
 11th World Cup Qualifier against Cuba at RFK Stadium in Washington, DC.

-2021: Joined the Colorado Springs Switchbacks in the USL Championship.
+2021: Joined the Colorado Springs Switchbacks in the USL Championship, finishing 3rd in the Western Conference.

 2018-19: Moved to Puebla for the Apertura finishing in 12th.
 Injured for the Clausura with Puebla finishing 10th.